Mackworth (1779 ship): Career

 Commander James Dickson commissioned Mackworth on 19 June 1779.
-From 9 April 1781 she was under the command of Commander Thomas Louis in the Irish Sea.
-On 14 June 1782 Commander John Douglas commissioned her for the Irish Sea.
-However he died 12 July.
-Her last captain was Commander William Don (or Donne), who commanded her from 25 December 17822 to 3 March 1783 when the Navy returned her to her owners.
+From 9 April 1781, she was under the command of Commander Thomas Louis in the Irish Sea.
+He was promoted to Commander in her and she was Louis's first independent command.

 Mackworth apparently often sailed in company with Lady Mackworth, both vessels being owned by A. Jones & Co.
 They sailed between Plymouth and the Bristol Channel, escorting convoys.

-On 26 August 1781 the armed ships Mackworth and Lady Mackworth were at Milford.
+On 26 August 1781, the armed ships Mackworth and Lady Mackworth were at Milford.
 They had escorted the trade from Swansea, Bristol, etc.

 On 6 June 1782, the armed ships Lady Mackworth, James Dickson, and Mackworth, Thomas Louis, recaptured two merchant vessels, the brigs Merchant and Elizabeth.
 A French privateer of 18 guns and 120 men had captured the two brigs the day before.

+On 14 June 1782 Commander John Douglas commissioned Mackworth for the Irish Sea.
+However he died on 12 July.
+Her last naval captain was Commander William Don (or Donne), who commanded her from 25 December 1782 to 3 March 1783, when the Navy returned her to her owners.

-By mid-1782, Mackworth, Button, master, was trading between Falmouth and Peterburg.
-In 1785 Mackworth, Hamon (or Hamon), master, was trading with the West Indies.
+By mid-1783, Mackworth, Button, master, was trading between Falmouth and Peterburg.
+In 1785 Mackworth, Hamon, master, was trading with the West Indies.

 Mackworth first appeared in Lloyd's Register in 1786 as a West Indiaman, when she became Ceres, Bonthron, master.

 There is no online issue of LR for 1788, and Ceres was not listed in 1789.